Elections

 To assist members with the nomination process, an updated list of persons registered to practice within the district will be available in the Member Portal.

-• On the deadline for receipt of nominations, you are a holder of a certificated of registration in the chiropodist class and the certificate is not subject to a term, condition or limitation other than one applicable to all members of the class;
+• On the deadline for receipt of nominations, the member is the holder of a general class certificate of registration and the certificate is not subject to a term, condition or limitation other than one applicable to all members of the class;

 How to Run for Election?